 APSA Webinar: Legal Issues 101 for Department Chairs

-On June 21, 2017 at 2:00 PM ET, APSA will host a webinar on legal issues facing department chairs.
-Led by Bethany Bridgham, Deputy General Counsel at American University, this presentation will address the specific role of chairs in dealing with legal concerns in areas such as hiring, academic freedom, and compliance with Title IX and ADA regulations.
-To participate, please sign up here!
+On June 21 APSA hosted a presentation on legal issues facing department chairs.
+Led by Bethany Bridgham, Deputy General Counsel at American University, this presentation addresses the specific role of chairs in dealing with legal concerns in areas such as hiring, academic freedom, and compliance with Title IX and ADA regulations.
+To watch the presentation, please email [email protected].

 Meetings and Workshops